 A tale of two parts, there will be two tours of the abbey and one tour of the water garden each day.
 Each free tour lasts about an hour.
-If you don’t fancy a tour but have something you’d like to ask, visit one of our guides as you stroll the estate.
-Find out more about tours and question times here.
+If you don’t fancy a tour but have something you’d like to ask, visit one of our guides in the abbey cloister to ask your questions.

 Who's tweeting now?

 With bird life declining at an intimadating rate, it's wonderful to see so many making Fountains Abbey their home.
 Listen closely on your visit to see if you can hear bird song and look closely to spot nest building going on.

 This month, keep your eyes out for:

 Tucking into spiders and other insects this tiny little bird is a UK resident and lives in trees.
 You'll spot them hoping up tree trunks and along branches on the path from the visitor centre to the abbey and up on the High Ride path.